 Since then, she won the US Open Singles title, reached the French Open Singles Final, won 2 additional Grand Slam Mixed Doubles titles – and last month, captured her 3rd Doubles Major at the Australian Open; her 13th Grand Slam Championship Final.

 Sam’s unmatched work-ethic has bred longevity through durability, but Father Time is Father Time.
 After finishing four straight seasons in the top-10 – since 2014, that year-end ranking has been fading.
 She comes into this year’s Qatar Total Open as the World #73 and owns only one Singles victory since week-1: A 1st-Round win over Dominika Cibulkova -26- (SVK) in Sydney.
 On Saturday, she had little trouble with last-minute Qualifier Shilin Xu of China.

 ✔ Polona Hercog -88- (SLO) def [WC] Julia Elbaba -526- (USA) 61 63

-Winning can be infectious for streaky Slovenian Polona Hercog.
+Winning can be infectious for streaky Slovenian and Doha resident Polona Hercog.
 Last year, she started the season as the World #100, reached her 5th career Tour-level Final in Istanbul, then went 4-7 before reaching the Semifinals in Bucharest.
 She climbed as high as World #58, only to drop back to the high 80’s toward the end of the year.
 Tennis is a heady game.

 Here in Doha, she’s off to a good Qualifying start – dropping only 4-games to Lebanese/American Julia Elbaba.
 Currently the World #526, it’s fortunate Wild Card appearances like this one that can only help 24-year-old Elbaba continue to develop her game on the ITF circuit.